 If you’re in need of a break from all of the outdoor adventurings around Banff (or just wanna be warm and toasty), you should definitely head out to the Whyte Museum to discover some art and culture that’s unique to the Canadian Rockies.

 The Whyte Museum is located in downtown Banff and on-site, you’ll find exhibitions, heritage homes, archives, a library, and a museum shop.

-I’ll admit, visiting a museum aren’t the most exciting ways to spend your time when you’re filled with all that stunning nature outside but it’s still worth getting a bit more context into the culture of the place you’re visiting as it’s about so much more than stunning mountains and incredible lakes.
+I’ll admit, visiting a museum isn’t the most exciting way to spend your time when you’re filled with all that stunning nature outside but it’s still worth getting a bit more context into the culture of the place you’re visiting as it’s about so much more than stunning mountains and incredible lakes.

 The price of adult admission is around $10 and is easily one of the best things to do in Banff if the weather is just too much.

 12.)
 Downtown Banff

 When you’re in Banff, another great way to get some insights into what life is like here (especially so if you wanna skip the museum option above) is for you to spend some time in Downtown Banff.

 Just over a century ago, the town of Banff was little more than the stretch of road known as Banff Avenue.
 With the coming of the Canadian Pacific Railway in 1885, Banff began to grow into the picturesque mountain town it is today.

 Craving some coffee?
 Head over to Whitebark Cafe or Evelyn’s Coffee Bar for something a bit different than your standard Starbucks.

 For what just might be the best ice cream in Canada, stop by Cows on Banff Avenue.
 With over 30 flavours to choose from, be prepared to wait in line for a while as this place tends to get crowded.